suprflytaiguy/personal-test/README.md

 ## Items to learn

-[] How to hook up Overleaf to Github so that I can queue up document changes.
+[] How to hook up Overleaf to Github so that I can queue up document changes. <br />
 [] How to hook up Atom or other text editors so that I can access notes easily across all devices.